 - I’ve heard good things about “the Ultimate Peacemaker” solution for helping cats get along (click HERE to see)

-- Instead of a sound machine you can also play steady purring sound on your phone or iPad through youTube. (click HERE)
+- Instead of a sound machine, you can also play a steady purring sound on your phone or iPad through youTube. (click HERE)